"I think it was redneck and ignorant to put such a sign up," said Bradford, of Kirtland.

 Salazar said he supports Obama because the candidate has said he will protect his right to bear firearms, said Salazar, who also is a member of the National Rifle Association.

-"As far as a guy trying to make money selling some rifles with a silly sign, I mean, that's kind of
+"As far as a guy trying to make money selling some rifles with a silly sign, I mean, that's kind of humorous to me," he added.

 Nancy Walsh, a gun owner who lives in Gilbert, Ariz., said the sign promotes fear of the candidates.
 Bradford told her about the sign.